 The guaranty agency is required to submit loan-level detail data to the NSLDS.
+The NSLDS Enrollment Reporting Guide that describes this level of detail is available at http://ifap.ed.gov/nsldsmaterials/attachments/NSLDSEnrollmentReportingGuide.pdf.
 The following are identified as key data elements:

 - a.
-Social security number;
+Social security number; - b.

-- b.
 First name;

 - c.
 Date of birth;

 - d.
 Original school code;

 - e.
 Academic level;

 - f.
 Current school code;

 - g.
 Enrollment status code;

 - h.
 Enrollment status date;

 - i.
 Originating lender code;

 - j.
 Loan guarantee date;

 - k.
 Amount of guarantee;

-- l.
-Current holder lender code;
+- 1. Current holder lender code;

 - m.
 Date repayment entered;

 - n.
 Loan status code;

 - o.
 Loan status date;

 - p.
 Outstanding principal;

 - q.
 Amount of claim paid to lenders (principal and interest); and

 - r.
 Interest and fee amounts for loans in defaulted status.

 ED sends edits back to the guaranty agency for disposition.
 Samples should be selected from the guaranty agency's NSLDS Extracts (Note: Guaranty Agencies may have changed to automated exchanges of data with schools and lenders; thus, hard copy documents may not exist.
 In this instance, auditors may only be able to trace to system information and not to supporting records.)
-(34 CFR section 682.414(b)).
+(34 CFR section 682.414(b))

 In addition to providing ED with information it needs to maintain its accounting and loan database records, data in the ED Form 2000 report are used for various purposes by ED.
-The use of this data is the subject of several other compliance requirements cited in III.N, -Special Tests and Provisions," which identify the need to test specific items in these reports.
+The use of this data is the subject of several other compliance requirements cited in III.N, "Special Tests and Provisions," which identify the need to test specific items in these reports.
 For audit efficiency, the auditor may want to test those requirements at the same time as this compliance requirement.
-The other compliance requirements are III.N.2, -Federal Reinsurance Rate," III.N.3, -Conditions of Reinsurance Coverage," III.N.4, -Death, Disability, Closed Schools, False Certifications, Unpaid Refunds, Bankruptcy, and Teacher Loan Forgiveness Claims," and III.N.9, -Federal Fund and Agency Operating Fund."
+The other compliance requirements are III.N.2, "Federal Reinsurance Rate," III.N.3, "Conditions of Reinsurance Coverage," III.N.4, "Death, Disability, Closed Schools, False Certifications, Unpaid Refunds, Bankruptcy, and Teacher

+Loan Forgiveness Claims," and III.N.9, "Federal Fund and Agency Operating Fund"